 Social hiring provides a very tangible way of giving back to the community.
 In addition, customers are increasingly paying attention to business’ Corporate Social Responsibility efforts.
 Here are some ways that social hiring can benefit your workplace:

 - The public sees your business connecting to the community

 - You gain a competitive advantage by engaging in Corporate Social Responsibility

 - Social hires tend to have greater retention and loyalty

 - You help foster positive change through economic inclusivity.
 Hiring from the local community improves local residents’ quality of life.

 How can I get involved?

 Businesses can hire temporary and/or part-time employees for tasks ranging from window cleaning to washing dishes to making deliveries to food prep.
+We also recognize the unique labour shortage within the service sector.
 What are some tasks in your workplace that could generate income to fit these needs?
 You can provide residents who are ready for employment with the soft skills and resources they need to take on part-time work in the community.